 Allocation decisions are also relevant to analyses of the role of mutual funds in financial markets more generally.
 As discussed above, financial stability policymakers and researchers have focused on risks related to funds fire selling assets in order to meet investor redemptions (redemption risk).
 However, we show that manager reallocation decisions are often a more significant driver of individual EME bond sales than investor flows, particularly in stress periods.
-As such, reallocation decisions are important to the analyses of fire-selling by mutual funds, and system-wide stress testing tools which model the behaviour of financial market participants (e.g. Calimani et al. (2017), Aikman et al. (2019)).
+As such, reallocation decisions are important to the analyses of fire-selling by mutual funds, and system-wide stress testing tools which model the behaviour of financial market participants (e.g.Calimani et al. (2017), Aikman et al. (2019)).

-With regards to the institutional features of investment funds, some participants highlight that the pooling of assets in funds may actually reduce the risk of redemption-driven fire-sales ((Blackrock, 2014)), since investment funds have tools to discourage/prevent redemptions by investors.
+With regards to the institutional features of investment funds, some market participants highlight that the pooling of assets in funds may actually reduce the risk of redemption-driven fire-sales (Blackrock, 2014), since investment funds have tools to discourage/prevent redemptions by investors.
 If, instead, investors invested in assets directly, there would not be barriers to their selling off an asset.
 Nevertheless, investment funds concentrate decision making power regarding reallocation decisions.
-Individual investors would be unlikely to coordinate and simultaneously switch from one asset to another, but asset managers can make such a decision on their collective behalf.36 Returning to our earlier Hungary example (see Figure 6), it seems unlikely that individual investors would have simultaneously chosen to sell 15% of the country's government bonds.
-Thus while investor redemption risks may be mitigated by redemption restrictions, fund manager reallocation risks can be particularly relevant for a country's capital flows.
+Individual investors would be unlikely to coordinate and simultaneously switch from one asset to another, but asset managers can make such a decision on their collective behalf.
+For example, the Norwegian government announced the removal of EME bonds from the benchmark of their Government Pension Fund (Norway Ministry of Finance, 2019).
+We estimate this could lead to sales of around USD9bn of EME bonds.
+Returning to the analysis of Hungary's experience (see Figure 6), it seems unlikely that individual investors would have simultaneously chosen to sell 15% of the country's government bonds.
+Thus while investor redemption risks may be mitigated by redemption restrictions, fund manager reallocation risks can be particularly relevant for an individual country's capital flows.